-Information About Aswan High Dam Egypt, tours and Online Booking
+Information About Aswan High Dam Egypt, tours, Booking

 Aswan High Dam is an embankment dam located across the Nile River in Aswan, Egypt.
 Since 1950, the name refers to the High Dam.
 The building Aswan High Dam became a key of the development for the Egyptian Government.
 It was after the revolution of 1952.
 In fact, the dam was important to control floods and provide water for irrigation.
 It also was important generate hydroelectricity on which Egypt depended on for industrialization.
 Aswan High Dam built between 1960 and 1970.
 In fact, it had a significant impact on the economy and culture as well of Egypt.
 Before building the dams, the Nile River flooded every year during late summer.
 The water flowed down the valley from its East African drainage basin.

 These floods brought high water, natural nutrients and minerals.
 In fact, they enriched the fertile soil along the floodplain and delta.
 They made the Nile valley ideal for farming since ancient times.
 In the years of high-water floods, the whole crop wiped out, while.
 Moreover, in low-water years widespread drought and famine occurred.
 Egypt’s population grows and conditions change.
 As a result, both of desire and ability developed to control the floods.
 It was important to protect and support farmland and the important cotton crop.
 With the reservoir storage provided by the Aswan dams, the floods lessened.
 Furthermore, the water stored for later release.